jinxo13/FetchTV-Helpers/README.md

 Alas this was not to be.

 My workaround is to save the recordings to another filesystem accessible by Plex.
-Then use Plex to view cast etc...
+Then use Plex to view, cast etc...

 ### Functions:
 - Autodiscover FetchTV DLNA server